 The issuance of a patent is not conclusive as to its inventorship, scope, validity or enforceability, and YS Group's patents may be challenged in the courts or patent offices in China, Singapore, the United States and other countries or jurisdictions.
 An adverse determination in any such submission, proceeding or litigation could reduce the scope of, or invalidate, YS Group's owned patent rights, allow third parties to commercialize its technology, marketed product or product candidates and compete directly with YS Group without payment to YS Group.
-Such proceedings also may result in substantial costs and require significant time from YS Group's owned patents by developing similar or alternative technologies or products in a non-infringing manner.
+Such proceedings also may result in substantial costs and require significant time from YS Group's scientists and management.
+YS Group's competitors or other third parties may be able to circumvent YS Group's owned patents by developing similar or alternative technologies or products in a non-infringing manner.
 Furthermore, the terms of patents are finite.
 See the section entitled "- If YS Group does not obtain patent term extension and data exclusivity for any of its product candidates it may develop, YS Group's business may be materially harmed."